MOSQUITO IDENTIFICATION

 In recent years, mosquitoes have gone from nuisance pests to known vectors of deadly disease.
 Non-native mosquitoes have joined North American natives and brought new dangers with them.

 Adult mosquitoes grow about 1/4 inch long.
 These slender pests have six legs, three distinct body segments — head, thorax and abdomen — and two transparent, veined wings.
-Three types of mosquitoes are of special concern when it comes to disease transmission:
+Three species of mosquitoes are of special concern when it comes to the transmission of disease-causing pathogens:

-- Aedes mosquitoes – These exotic types transmit pathogens associated with multiple diseases, including Zika virus and dengue.
+• Aedes mosquitoes – This exotic species transmits pathogens associated with multiple diseases, including Zika virus and dengue.
 They have striking black and white markings and bite during daytime instead of at night.

-- Anopheles mosquitoes – Also known as malaria mosquitoes, these pests transmit the parasite behind that disease.
-Dark brown with four dark wing patches, they hold raise their abdomens high in the air when they bite and feed in the evening.
+• Anopheles mosquitoes – Also known as malaria mosquitoes, these pests transmit the parasite behind that disease.
+Dark brown with four dark wing patches, they raise their abdomens high in the air when they bite and feed in the evening.

 Some insects, such as crane flies, look similar to mosquitoes.
 But none of these lookalikes bite and feed on blood.